Coffee water recipe inputs

 Technical Details:

-Magnesium sulfate heptahydrate / Epsom salt GH 0.002464 Adds magnesium hardness only; small doses need a suitable scale.
+Magnesium sulfate heptahydrate / Epsom salt GH 0.002464 Adds magnesium hardness; small doses need careful weighing.

 Calcium chloride dihydrate GH 0.001469 Adds calcium hardness; use food-safe material.